 The search for a job abroad is further complicated by the need for a work permit, a government's permission for a specific job during a fixed period of time.
 You or the prospective employer must petition a government for such working papers.

-IU's Career Development Center has excellent Web and library resources.
+IU's Walter Center for Career Achievement has excellent Web and library resources.